cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

   </summary>
   {: .text-gamma .text-blue-000 }

 There is no *technical* reason for this, this is just **convention**.
 You could equally well define that the stack grows upwards in the direction that is probably more intuitive to you.
-However, this decision may make more sense when looking at the general memory layout that we use for *all* the uses of the memory in RISC-V.
+However, this decision may make more sense when looking at the general, complete memory layout of RISC-V.

 Since RISC-V is based on a Von Neumann architecture, the memory is used to store *both* instructions and data.
 Take a look at the memory overview below.
 You will see that in the memory, we need to store (from bottom to top, low address to high):

-1. Reserved memory at the very first addresses (bottom in the graphic, but address 0x00
+1. Reserved memory at the very first addresses (bottom in the graphic, from address 0x00).
-1. Text section, i.e., the instructions that are kept in memory.
-For programs you write with RARS, this means all instructions you write as RARS simulates a memory layout for you.
+1. Text section, i.e., instructions that are kept in memory (your program).
-1. Data section where all static data is kept
+1. Data section where all static data is kept.
 1. Heap data for dynamic memory.
 You will learn more about this in the next session.
-1. Stack
+1. Stack.

 Both the stack and the heap can grow during the execution of programs.
 Since we may not always know how large both can get during execution, it is simpler to just have them share a big block of memory and let them grow towards each other.
-Then, we only need to make sure they never cross each other but until that happens, both can grow and shrink however they want.
+Then, we only need to make sure they never cross each other, but until that happens, both can grow and shrink however they want.

 ![Memory Layout in RISC-V](memory-layout.png "Memory Layout in RISC-V")